Interested in living in Greece for a year, five years or forever?

 What happens next?

 After your papers are verified and accepted, you will be issued a bebaiosi (certificate of receipt; blue paper with photo).
 It is not a permit.
 It acknowledges papers have been received and you have temporary permission to stay past the validity of your visa, while higher authorities examine your documents.
-You must carry this bebaiosi with your passport for public and private transactions, as well as legal purposes should a policeman or other authority ask you to present it.
-Keep a photocopy in a safe place in case the original is lost.

 The bebaiosi does not necessarily grant you the right to travel outside of Greece.
 You must remain within the borders until an official permit sticker has been issued and placed in your passport or until you are in possession of an official residence card.
 See, “I’m a non-EU citizen in Greece, may I travel whenever I wish?”